Data Source Constraints & IT Business Solutions Processes

 Extensibility.
 Next let’s talk about extensibility; after all, typically no base storage medium will give you all the capabilities you need to get to a final solution.
 We all know that building an application on SQL gives us unlimited options, but the downside is that our development costs are super high.
 With this in mind, the 80/20 can be an issue here as storage is typically only 20% of our 80% need.

 To build a complex process which is executed by a user, we’ll have to implement some type of front-end interface.
-Microsoft has done a great job of giving us solutions, like ADO.NET for accessing the data, and VS.NET, PowerApps, Microsoft Flow, and/or PowerBI for updates and analysis.
-PowerApps is great for building applications, and is useful not just for SQL applications but for SharePoint applications as well.
+Microsoft has done a great job of giving us IT business solutions, like ADO.NET for accessing the data, and VS.NET, PowerApps, Microsoft Flow, and/or PowerBI for updates and analysis.
+PowerApps is great for building applications and is useful not just for SQL applications but for SharePoint applications as well.

 Business Processes.
 Let’s focus now on the business process which makes up your application.
 There are several options we can use for managing a business processes, including Microsoft Flow, Workflow Manager, and SharePoint.
-There are more external services available, but for now let’s focus on the ones available through and connected to Office 365.
+There are more external services available, but for now let’s focus on the ones available through and connected to 365 Office solutions.

 Microsoft Flow gives us the ability to create simple or complex workflows which will interact with multiple data sources.
 The data source can be SQL, Email, SharePoint, Google, or just about anything that has a REST interface attached.
 Furthermore, you can execute many operations to store or use data from any of these data sources all at once.
 Before, you would have to use a solution written using Visual Studio or VS.NET to do this; but, now with Flow, the need to build your own solution is greatly diminished.
 For example, if a user wants to trap emails sent to Support, they can send them to a Support solution built in SharePoint.